Entwickler0x4c0x2e0x53/PerfectSolverAi/README.md

 # PerfectSolverAi
-an ai writen in python that aims to help humanity needs a bit testing until release
+an ai assistant written in python  \n needs a bit testing until release